videlais/Unofficial-Ink-Cookbook/_chapters/12-ink-for-the-web.md

 # Chapter 12: Ink for the Web

+**Learning Objectives:** By the end of this chapter, you will be able to:

+- Export Ink projects for web deployment using the Inky Editor
+- Organize exported files and understand their roles in web presentation
+- Implement special tags including IMAGE, CLEAR, RESTART, and theme
+- Modify CSS stylesheets to customize story appearance
+- Create CLASS tags to apply custom styling to story elements
+- Integrate HTML and inline CSS within Ink stories

 - [Chapter 12: Ink for the Web](#chapter-12-ink-for-the-web)
   - [Ink for Web](#ink-for-web)
   - [Folder Organization](#folder-organization)